Skip to the main content

 All Section II.
 A. Intake & Assessment requirements

-B. Delivery & Set-Up
+B. Delivery & Setup

 All Section II.
-B. Delivery & Set-Up requirements plus compliance with the current version of the American Association for Respiratory Care Clinical Practice Guidelines listed here:
+B. Delivery & Setup requirements, plus compliance with the current version of the American Association for Respiratory Care clinical practice guidelines listed here:

-C. Patient & Caregiver Training & Instruction
+C. Patient and Caregiver Training & Instruction

-• Providing patient and caregiver training
+• Providing Patient and Caregiver Training

 D. Follow-Up